callat-qcd/django-gvar/docs/index.md

 ### Usage in scripts

-Import the `GVarField` field into your project and use it out-of-the-box as, for example, a `FloatField`.
+After pip-installing the module, import the `GVarField` field into your project and use it out-of-the-box

 ```python
 # myproject.models.py